 Multiple use cases, one solution

-The aforementioned stories are great examples of what SAP Cloud Platform can help our customers achieve.
+The aforementioned stories are great examples of what SAP BTP can help our customers achieve.
 On that thought, what do our customers especially value in the platform that brings them real business impact?
-We consistently hear two overarching themes that give SAP Cloud Platform its edge over the competition: integration and extension.
+We consistently hear two overarching themes that give SAP BTP its edge over the competition: integration and extension.